petereon/hyenas/README.md

 To quickstart with Hyenas you will need to:

 1. Install [Hy](https://docs.hylang.org/en/alpha/)
-2. Download Hyenas by pulling this repository and executing the following commands:
+2. Install Hyenas by pulling this repository and executing the following commands:
 ```
 cd ./hyenas
 pip install -r requirements.txt